 Extras like support for all HDR formats including Dolby Vision combine with some great gaming capabilities like Variable Refresh Rate (VRR) and Auto Low Latency Mode (ALLM0) to ensure there’s something for everyone with the Denon.

-Go wireless with the Denon AVR-X2700H available on Amazon here.
+Go wireless with the Denon AVR-X2700H available at Amazon.

 Best for Movies: Marantz Cinema 60